 Sense-check your poorly-performing pages against Google’s relevance questions

-Google has a list of questions which it encourages you to ask yourself when trying to improve content that has been affected by a core update.
+Google has a list of questions that it encourages you to ask yourself when trying to improve content that has been affected by a core update.

-The ones focusing on improving content quality and relevance are as follows:
+The ones that focus on improving content quality and relevance are as follows:

 - Is this the sort of page you’d want to bookmark, share with a friend, or recommend?

-- Would you expect to see this content in or referenced by a printed magazine, encyclopaedia or book?
+- Would you expect to see this content in or referenced by a printed magazine, encyclopedia, or book?

 4. Improve your pages from an authority point of view

 When it comes to improving the authority of a page or post, there are generally two things to look at: ‘on-page’ authority and ‘off-page’ authority.

 Improve ‘on-page’ authority